 Yarn Over, Draw Through

-Loop the yarn over the hook and draw through two of the loops on your hook; there are now four loops remaining on the hook.
-You are just repeating step three here with fewer loops left on the hook each time.Continue to 5 of 9 below.
+Loop the yarn over the hook and draw through two of the loops on your hook—leaving four loops on the hook.
+Essentially you are repeating step three with fewer loops left on the hook each time.Continue to 5 of 9 below.

 05 of 09

 07 of 09

 The seven steps above complete one double treble crochet stitch.
 Repeat steps one through seven to create an entire row.
 You will see that you can see great stitch detail with a stitch of this height.Continue to 9 of 9 below.

 3 Tips for Working Double Treble Crochet Stitches

 - At the end of a row of treble crochet, you can chain five to turn.

 - You can use the double treble when crocheting in the remaining loop (the loop made when a stitch is done in the back loop only) of a stitch several rows below.

 - The double treble is also often used when crocheting a front or back post stitch around the post of another stitch several rows below.